StDensity/Microsoft-Rewards-Automation/README.md

 # Important
 ⚠️ To ensure that this works, the browser window should be open in full screen.
 If it isn't in full screen, please maximize it. <Br>
 ⚠️ Your Edge browser should be located at the following path: "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe". <Br>
 This path is the default for most PCs, so it should not be a problem.
-If it is not located there, you can edit the code accordingly.
+If it is not located there, you can edit the code accordingly. <Br>
+⚠️ Don't use the PC while the program is running. <Br> <Br>

 1. Use the GUI for easiest method.
 2. Use auto_search_full_auto_toggle.py for non GUI method.
 It switches between PC and Mobile automatically.